jodjea/portfolio/README.md

 Resume:
 - Formation
-- Computer and Technical knownledje
+- Computer and Technical knownledge
 - Projects and Achievements
 - Experience